My Irish Apple Crumble is made with honeycrisp apples and a buttery brown sugar oatmeal crumble topping and topped with a honey whiskey whipped cream.

 This recipe takes three steps and you’ll need a few key items from the grocery.

-The crumble: Mix together melted butter, all purpose flour, brown sugar, cinnamon and old fashioned oats (Quaker Oats is my favorite) to make this golden topping.
+The crumble mix: Mix together melted butter, plain flour, brown sugar, cinnamon and old fashioned oat flakes to make this golden topping.

-The whipped cream: Instead of vanilla ice cream, you’ll need honey, whiskey and whipping cream to make this adult version topping.
+The whipped cream: Instead of a scoop of vanilla ice cream, you’ll need honey, whiskey and whipping cream to make this adult version topping.

-Did you know that the apple tree is considered a sacred tree in Irish mythology and folklore.
+Did you know that the apple tree is considered a sacred tree in Irish folklore and mythology.

 How do you celebrate St. Patrick’s Day?